Three people killed in different incidents

 SUKKUR: Three people, including a 24-year-old-student, were killed in different incidents in Jacobabad and Sajawal districts on Sunday.

-The police said the investigation was underway to find the cause of the killing.
-In another incident, two unidentified motorcyclists shot to dead a man, identified as Qadir Bakhsh, in Sabzi Mandi area of district Jacobabad and managed to escape from the scene.
-The police shifted the body to a local hospital, saying that the victim was the resident of Baluchistan.
-Reports said a 24-year-old student, identified as Muhammad Zaman khushik, of the Agricultural University Tandojam, was shot dead by three unknown motorcyclists, when he came out of a mosque after saying his prayers in village Ghulam Qadir Khushik.
+In another incident, two unidentified motorcyclists killed Qadir Bakhsh, in Sabzi Mandi, district Jacobabad and escaped.
+The police shifted the body to a local hospital, saying that the victim was the resident of Balochistan.
+A 24-year-old student of the Agricultural University Tandojam, Muhammad Zaman Khushik, was shot dead by three unknown motorcyclists.

-PESHAWAR: Speaker Mushtaq Ahmad Ghani has called the Khyber Pakhtunkhwa Assembly session today at 1 pm.The assembly...
+Tareen's loyalist says by-election would be held on the seats that would fall vacant after the PTI MNAs’ resignations

-CHITRAL: The administration of the University of Chitral has thanked the provincial government particularly Chief...
+Political turmoil diverted attention from economic turmoil.
+Economic indicators disappeared from the screens and...

 Comments